-- 7.1.8 Except as hereinbefore provided, it shall not be lawful for the employer to give or for any employee to receive payment in lieu of annual leave. - 7.1.9 Employees may take annual leave in single day amounts up to a maximum of 5 such days in any one calendar year.
+- 7.1.8 Except as hereinbefore provided, it shall not be lawful for the employer to give or for any employee to receive payment in lieu of annual leave. - 7.1.9 Employees may take up to one week of annual leave in separate days.
+The appropriate annual leave loading of 17.5% is to be paid in the pay period when any portion of annual leave is taken.